EF21 with Bells & Whistles: Six Algorithmic Extensions of Modern Error Feedback

-While \citet{EF21} provide a new theoretical SOTA for error feedback based methods, the authors only study their \algname{EF21} mechanism in a pure form, without any additional ``bells and whistles'' which are of importance in practice.
+While \citet{EF21} propose a new error feedback method, the authors only study their \algname{EF21} mechanism in a pure form, without any additional ``bells and whistles'' which are important in practice.
+Therefore, it remains elusive whether \algname{EF21} method is a standalone technique or it can be enhanced with other related techniques to benefit its potential use in practice.
 In this paper, we aim to push the \algname{EF21} framework beyond its pure form by extending it in several directions of high theoretical and practical importance.
-In particular, we further enhance the \algname{EF21} mechanism with the following six useful and practical algorithmic extensions: \begin{enumerate} \item {\em stochastic approximation}, \item {\em variance reduction}, \item {\em partial participation}, \item {\em bidirectional compression}, \item {\em momentum}, and \item {\em proximal setting (regularization)}. \end{enumerate} We do not stop at merely proposing these algorithmic enhancements: we derive {\em strong convergence results for all of these extensions}.
-Several of these techniques were never analyzed in conjunction with the original \algname{EF} mechanism before, and in cases where they were, our new results with \algname{EF21} are vastly superior.
+In particular, we further enhance the \algname{EF21} mechanism with the following six useful and practical algorithmic extensions: {\em stochastic approximation}, {\em variance reduction}, {\em partial participation}, {\em bidirectional compression}, {\em momentum}, and {\em proximal (regularization)}.
+We do not stop at merely proposing these algorithmic enhancements: we derive {\em strong convergence results for all of these extensions}.
+Several of these techniques were never analyzed in conjunction with the original \algname{EF} mechanism before.
+This fact reveals the challenges in the analysis of \algname{EF}-based methods and neccesitates the development of novel analysis techniques.
+Moreover, in the cases when the mentioned techniques were analyzed with \algname{EF}-based methods, we obtain new results that are superior in several aspects.
 See Table~\ref{tab:comparison} for an overview of our results.
 In summary, our results constitute the new algorithmic and theoretical state-of-the-art in the area of error feedback.

 We now briefly comment on each extension proposed in this paper: